JuliaPlasma/ParticleInCell.jl/README.md

 ## Getting Started
 `ParticleInCell2` is currently not registered in the Julia package registry.
-Thus, to install this package, you should `dev` it:
+Thus, to install this package, you should use `Pkg.develop`:
 ```julia
 using Pkg
 Pkg.develop(url="https://github.com/adamslc/ParticleInCell2.jl")